Chicago HVAC Authority

 Standards for Inclusion

-Contractor and service provider listings within this directory meet a defined threshold of verifiable qualification.
-The baseline standard requires that all listed entities hold a current Illinois Plumbing or Mechanical Contractor License (where applicable under 225 ILCS 320) or demonstrate valid EPA Section 608 certification for refrigerant handling, issued under 40 CFR Part 82, Subpart F.
+Contractor and service provider providers within this network meet a defined threshold of verifiable qualification.
+The baseline standard requires that all verified entities hold a current Illinois Plumbing or Mechanical Contractor License (where applicable under 225 ILCS 320) or demonstrate valid EPA Section 608 certification for refrigerant handling, issued under 40 CFR Part 82, Subpart F.

 Residential vs. commercial distinction: Residential HVAC contractors (systems in structures of 3 units or fewer) and commercial mechanical contractors operate under different scope-of-work authorizations under Illinois law.
-The directory marks this distinction explicitly for each listing.
+The provider network marks this distinction explicitly for each provider.
 A contractor licensed for residential split-system replacement is not necessarily qualified for — or included under — commercial rooftop unit or chiller system categories.

 Additional credentialing recognized in inclusion scoring includes NATE (North American Technician Excellence) certification, ACCA membership with demonstrated Manual J load calculation competency, and BPI (Building Performance Institute) certification for energy efficiency-integrated work.

-The directory does not accept self-reported credentials as the sole basis for inclusion.
-License numbers submitted by contractors are cross-referenced against public state records before a listing is activated or renewed.
+The provider network does not accept self-reported credentials as the sole basis for inclusion.
+License numbers submitted by contractors are cross-referenced against public state records before a provider is activated or renewed.
 Refrigerant certification claims are verified against EPA Section 608 certification databases where accessible.

-Service seekers encountering a listing marked Conditionally Listed should independently confirm Chicago contractor registration status through the Chicago Department of Buildings permit portal before engaging that provider for permitted work.
-The directory's classification of Chicago HVAC Contractor Licensing Requirements provides the full framework governing these distinctions.
+Service seekers encountering a provider marked Conditionally Verified should independently confirm Chicago contractor registration status through the Chicago Department of Buildings permit portal before engaging that provider for permitted work.
+The provider network's classification of Chicago HVAC Contractor Licensing Requirements provides the full framework governing these distinctions.